Current Population: 2,316

 Cordova is a community on Prince William Sound in the Gulf of Alaska.
 The town sits on Orca Inlet, in the southeastern portion of the Sound.
 With Eyak Mountain rising above the town, Cordova is surrounded by untamed wilderness and naturally protected waters.
 It lies 52 air miles southeast of Valdez and 150 miles southeast of Anchorage.
 The area encompasses 61.4 square miles of land and 14.3 square miles of water.

-The areas has historically been home to the Alutiiq and migrating Athabascan and Tlingit Natives who call themselves Eyaks.
-Alaskan Natives of other descents also settled in Cordova.
-Orca Inlet was orginally named "Puerto Cordova" by Don Salvador Fidalgo in 1790.
+The area has historically been home to the Eyak, Chugach Region People, Tlingit, and Athabaskan who are organized together as a federally recognized tribe.
+The Native Village of Eyak continues to govern and protect the health, safety and welfare of its’ tribal members, as well as support the revitalization of their traditional languages and culture.
+Orca Inlet was originally named "Puerto Cordova" by Don Salvador Fidalgo in 1790.
 Michael Heney, builder of the Copper River and Northwestern Railroad, gave Cordova its present name in 1906, and the city was formed in 1909.

 One of the first producing oilfields in Alaska was discovered in 1902 at Katalla, 47 miles southeast of Cordova.
 The Katalla oil field produced until 1933, when it was destroyed by fire.
 Cordova served as the railroad terminus and ocean shipping port for copper ore from the Kennecott Mine up the Copper River.
 The first trainload of ore was loaded onto the steamship "Northwestern," bound for a smelter in Tacoma, Washington, in April 1911.
 The Bonanza-Kennecott Mines operated until 1938 and yielded over $200 million in copper, silver, and gold.
 Fishing became the economic base in the early 1940s.